-A client's story retold by Liz Lloyd, Pregnancy Matters™ Online Service Manager, at the CARE conference on 28 October 2017.
+A client's story retold by Liz Lloyd, Pregnancy Matters™ Online Service Manager, at a conference on 28 October 2017.

 Client J made contact on our text to talk service.
 She’d found out about us through our Pregnancy Matters™ Online advertising.
 Her message read:

 The client was texted back and encouraged to explain a little more of what was going on for her.

 From three weeks into the pregnancy she had started to be sick, every time she tried to eat or drink she was sick.
 She had to take time off work, family and friends just saying it gets better, all women deal with it, just get on with it, or just get rid of it.
 A few days prior to texting us she had to go into hospital, when she told the doctor how low she was feeling, he just laughed.
 She said she spent that night in between her bouts of sickness, just crying.
 The next few texts were about “holding her” letting her know that she was being listened to and empathising on how hard and strained this must be for her.

 The conversation continued with J saying that she had booked an appointment at a local abortion clinic.
 The next few texts looked at how difficult this must have been for her.
 She said that this time it had been and that she was going for her appointment in two days’ time.
 The text operative asked if she felt it would help to talk to one of our skilled listeners on our Helpline.
 At first she said she was ok texting because she felt listened to… with a little more holding and encouraging J she said she would like to speak to someone.

 So this client who had come through on our Text to talk service, now felt comfortable enough, to verbalise how she was feeling.
 Arrangements were made for one of our Helpline team to call her the following day.

 J was very quiet and lethargic when she answered the phone, she explained she had been having sickness through the night and again from when she had got up and may have to leave the conversation if it started again.